basho/basho_docs/source/languages/en/riak/theory/concepts/aae.md

 anti-entropy mechanism that heals object conflicts only when a read request reaches Riak from a client.
-If the [[vnode|Riak Glossary#vnode]] coordinating the read request determines that different nodes hold divergent values for the object, the repair process will begin.
+If the [[vnode|Riak Glossary#vnode]] coordinating the read request determines that different nodes hold divergent values for the object, the repair process will be set in motion.

 One advantage of using read repair alone is that it is less expensive for CPU and network resources.
 The drawback of this approach, however,